whitneyburton/portfolios/students/1610-back/daniel-rodriguez/portfolio.markdown

 Jesse was my partner for our first paired project, Nightwriter.
 I was a little nervous about working on a project with another person for the first time but I’m happy to say that working with Jesse was a great experience.
 In our DTR session we talked about our strengths and weaknesses and how we planned to approach the project.
 We kept an open line of communication as we were working through it which was vital to us turning in a product that we were proud of.
 Throughout the project Jesse demonstrated that he is a creative problem solver, a hard worker who never gives up, and someone who is always looking for ways to improve.
 I’m sure that he will keep doing great at Turing and I look forward to working with him again in the future.

+To Marisa Burton:

+Marisa was my partner for Black Friday.
+The two weeks we spent working on this project were both challenging and rewarding.
+We had a lot of moments where we struggled to move forward due to the size of the project but Marisa’s calming influence and ability to push both of us to keep going kept us on schedule.
+Whenever we worked side by side we were able to get into a great flow due in large part to her willingness to stop us whenever my instincts to try anything until something worked took over.
+Marisa knows a lot more than she thinks she does.
+I’ve learned a lot from working beside her and I would be happy to work with her again in the future.

 ### Being a Community Member

 From Jesse Shipley: